 PWAs aren’t just for smartphones

 The vast majority of literature and general coverage about PWAs concerns their use on smartphones.
-A key point to keep in mind is that PWAs are also extremely powerful on the desktop as installable software for your users.
+A key point to keep in mind is that PWAs are also extremely powerful on the desktop as installable software for your users—the cross-platform benefit is key to how a PWA works.
 While having an app icon on your users’ smartphone is extremely powerful, so is having a shortcut in their Mac or Windows taskbar!

 While the possibilities of PWAs are still new, several leading organizations have begun to innovate and notch some highly successful outcomes.
 The following are three major PWA accomplishments that have hit my radar: